magbw/web_scraping_workshop/content/3-APIs.md

 Use the find function click "crtl F" in the browser and a search bar will pop up, search Canada.

-{% include figure.html img="canada.png" alt="quotes tag" caption="Example relative path to GET daily covid cases fof an individual country" width="75%" %}
+{% include figure.html img="canada.png" alt="quotes tag" caption="Finding the country id for Canada" width="75%" %}

 Our API request.
 * **endpoint**: https://api.covid19api.com